Zoidmania/pyllock/readme.md

 This is where `pip-tools` comes in, a package that allows developers to "compile" requirements in a temporary, isolated virtual environment without messing with your development env, in addition to labeling and ordering the dependencies in a sensible manner.
-Baka uses this feature of `pip-tools` to generate its lock files.
+Pyllock uses this feature of `pip-tools` to generate its lock files.

 ## Requirements

-Baka only works in Linux and Unix environments.
+Pyllock only works in Linux and Unix environments.
 It's designed for use with Bash, and hasn't been tested with other shells.
 It also expects the following programs are available:

 - `awk`